Phish Fans Start Wilson Chant On This Date In 1994

 This essay was originally published on Hidden Track.

-Twenty-five years ago today I experienced one of the most life-changing events of my existence on this planet.
+Twenty-seven years ago today I experienced one of the most life-changing events of my existence on this planet.
 On April 15, 1994, I went to the Beacon Theatre to see Phish.
-Little did I know that I’d spend the next 25 years following this quartet from Vermont to the ends of the earth, and wind up meeting nearly all of my best friends through a mutual love of this band.
+Little did I know that I’d spend the next 26 years following this quartet from Vermont to the ends of the earth, and wind up meeting nearly all of my best friends through a mutual love of this band.

 Let’s first start with how I found Phish.
 During the summer of 1993, I attended beautiful Camp Westmont in the hills of Northeastern Pennsylvania.
 Two of my Westmont bunkmates spent that whole summer turning me onto the Grateful Dead with little success.
 After a while they finally got sick of all their Dead CD’s and threw on Phish’s Lawn Boy.
 The minute “Reba” came on the boombox my interest was immediately piqued.
 I loved the quirky lyrics, crazy compositions and the intense guitar work of Trey Anastasio.